WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/DecentralizedAutonomicData.md

 u72j9aKHgz99f0K8pSkMnyqwvEr_3rpS_z2034L99sTWrMIIJGQPbVuIJ1cupo6cfIf_KCB5ecVRYoFRzAPnAQ==
 ```

 Change detection prevents replay attacks in the following manner.
 A second party receives DAD updates that are each signed by the associated private key.
 Each update has a monitonically increasing changed field.
 The source signer controls the contents of the data wrapped by the signature.
-Therefore the signer controls any the changed field.
+Therefore the signer controls any changed field.
 A consistent signer will use a monotonically increasing changed value whenever the data wrapped by the signature is changed.
 Thus a malicious third party cannot replay earlier instances of the DAD wrapped by a valid signature to the orginal second party because the second party knows to discard any receptions that have older changed fields than the latest one they have already received.

 #### On the Fly DDIDS in DADs